 - The serial port's default is set at 38400 baud, 8 bit, 1 stop bit and no parity.
-Use the COM1 serial port of the controller. - In most cases, connecting RD, TD, and SG is enough to establish communication with a terminal. - If you are using a PC as a terminal, any VT-100 terminal emulation software will suffice.
+Use the COM1 serial port of the controller. - In most cases, connecting RD, TD, and SG is enough to establish communication with a terminal.

+- If you are using a PC as a terminal, any VT-100 terminal emulation software will suffice.
 Microsoft® Windows includes a terminal emulation program as presented with the "(Hyper) Terminal" icon in the Accessories window. - For other details on connecting to the serial port, please refer to the Installation and Hardware Reference Manual that came with your controller.

-3.1.1 Configuring RS-232C Connection via Front Panel
+3.1.1 Configuring RS-232C Connection via LCD Keypad Panel

-Follow the steps below to change the baud rate using the front panel keypad:
+The subsystem's baud rate default is set to 38400.
+If necessary, follow the steps below to change the baud rate using the front panel keypad:

 Press ENT for two seconds to enter the Main Menu.
-Press the upt or down arrow keys to select "View and Edit Configuration ..", then press ENT.
+Press the up or down arrow keys to select "View and Edit Configuration ..", then press ENT.

-View and Edit Config Parms ·
+View and Edit Config Parms